Dealing with top-level declarations in Inform source text. This is version 1.

 -

-Use Options - Special sentences for setting compilation options. -
+Use Option Requests - Special sentences for setting compilation options.

 Licence Declaration Requests - Special sentences for declaring details of the licence on an extension or a project.